founderofxponent/virion-labs-mono-repo/KB/api_and_architecture_docs/UNIFIED_API_IMPLEMENTATION_STRATEGY.md

 This document outlines the strategy for implementing the unified business logic API architecture within the existing Virion Labs mono-repo.
 We will transform the existing `/packages/api/` package by directly migrating from Supabase to Strapi and enhancing it into a sophisticated business logic orchestration layer.

 **Key Context:**
-- Strapi is already fully implemented and running at localhost:1337
+- ✅ Strapi is already fully implemented and running at localhost:1337
-- Dashboard and Discord bot connect directly to Supabase (not through API package)
+- ✅ Dashboard and Discord bot connect directly to Supabase (not through API package)
-- Only the MCP server currently uses the API package
+- ✅ Only the MCP server currently uses the API package
+- ✅ Strapi content types and permissions are configured
-- This allows for direct Strapi migration without disrupting other services
+- 🎯 Ready for direct Strapi migration without disrupting other services

+**Current Status:**
+- ✅ **Phase 1 (Foundation)**: Strapi project setup, database configuration, content types created
+- ✅ **Phase 2 (Data Modeling)**: User roles, permissions, and content-type relations configured
+- 🎯 **Next**: Phase 3 - Transform API package to use Strapi with enhanced business logic

 ---